top of page

 The brand teaching South Africans to experience honey differently.

 On image: From left, Amy-Skye-Lee and Kyle.
 If you didn’t know – now you do.
 Where food products are often consumed without much thought for origin or process, few brands invite you to slow down and truly understand what you are tasting.
 Swarm & Co is one of those rare exceptions.
 Built not only around honey, but around curiosity, education, and conservation, the brand is reshaping how people perceive one of nature’s most familiar foods.
-At the heart of it are founders Kyle

 Technology